manolo/gwt-polymer-todo-list/docs/buildui.md

 # Building the UI

-In this chapter we will build a modern and good looking UI for the **Todo List** application using the [Material Design](http://www.google.es/design/spec/material-design/introduction.html) specifications.
+In this chapter we will build a modern and good looking UI for the **TodoList** application using the [Material Design](http://www.google.es/design/spec/material-design/introduction.html) specifications.
 We will work with the Polymer Paper elements collection wrapped through the Vaadin gwt-polymer-elements library.

 ## Main Screen